abajwa-hw/security-workshops/Security-workshop-HDP 2_3-IPA.md

 - How to integrate with LDAP?
   - [IPA](http://freeipa.org) (Identity Policy Audit) is an integrated solution developed by [Red Hat](http://www.redhat.com) that wraps an LDAP/DNS/NTP/Kerberos server together.
 It makes it easy to implement a kerberos solution and to get users access to a cluster.

 - Setup details
-  - We will be using a single VM setup that contains both with LDAP and HDP 2.3.
+  - We will be using a 2 VM setup: one with LDAP and one with HDP 2.3.
+In this example we will be using a single node HDP 2.3 setup installed via Ambari
   - The official 2.3 sandbox is not being used as it already has Ranger installed.

+####  Part 0: Setup and start LDAP and HDP Virtual Machines
+- Install Centos 6.5 on on VM and setup FreeIPA using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-LDAP-IPA.md)

+#### Part 1: Authentication
+Setup HDP 2.3 and configure kerberos using principals in IPA server.
+Instructions [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-kerberos-IPA.md)

 #### Part 1: Authentication